bonneted/erod-ticket/README.md

 4) Env vars and ports

 - Railway uses the `PORT` environment variable and the app will respect it.
 For non-Railway environments, keep using `sqlite:///queue.db` as a fallback.
+ - Optionally, set `ROOT_URL` to your public Railway URL (for QR codes).
+For example: `https://your-project.up.railway.app`.
+	 The app will prefer `ROOT_URL` when generating the QR code for the register page so the QR resolves externally.

 5) Auto-deploy